vmalloc/venta/README.md

 Venta is a Rust library implementing a robust, ergonomic and non-blocking producer for Apache Pulsar.
 It builds upon [pulsar-rs](https://github.com/wyyerd/pulsar-rs), but adds some missing pieces:

 1. Venta publishes messages in the background, meaning that enqueuing a message happens immediately, given enough queue space.
 This is useful for applications that do not want to block on the actual publishing operation
-2. Venta adds retries and timeouts on top of pulsar-rs, allowing it to recover from errors which cause pulsar-rs to get stuck or return with errors
+2. Venta adds retries and timeouts on top of pulsar-rs, allowing it to recover from errors which cause pulsar-rs to get stuck or return with errors.
+3. Message event times are automatically set to the time of adding them to the queue, allowing consumers to reason about original message times
-3. Venta is more ergonomic for the common use cases (e.g. publishing json messages, adding properties etc.)
+4. Venta is more ergonomic for the common use cases (e.g. publishing json messages, adding properties etc.)

 # Usage

 For a simple use case, in which you would like to configure a producer with a topic name and a producer name, you can use `spawn_simple`: